prisma-collective/docs/docs/processes/Developmental Regenerative Evaluation/c. Design.md

 ### **The Eight Capitals: Nourishing Regenerative Wealth**
 We track eight forms of capital that sustain thriving systems:

+Say something about resourcing from and to capitals, the value contributed could be different.
+Like one can resource from financial capital (stipend) to contribute knowledge capital flow, and build up physical capital (architecting design for a building).
 1. **Natural** 🌱 (forests, soil)
 2. **Social** 👥 (trust networks)
 3. **Human** 🧠 (skills, health)